 Retracing the Roots of British Sound System Culture

-We spoke to reggae historian John Masouri ahead of a new photo exhibition looking back on ska, dub, calypso, and dancehall sound systems in the UK.
+We spoke to reggae historian John Masouri ahead of a new photo exhibition looking back at ska, dub, calypso and dancehall sound systems in the UK.

-"One of my earliest memories is of the bass coming through the walls when I was a young girl in Huddersfield," laughs Mandeep Samra, curator of the "Sound System Culture: London" exhibition, which opens on January 5 at The Tabernacle, Notting Hill.
-"The next door neighbor used to have these blues parties.
+"One of my earliest memories is of the bass coming through the walls when I was a young girl in Huddersfield," laughs Mandeep Samra, curator of the "Sound System Culture: London" exhibition, which opens on the 5th of January at The Tabernacle, Notting Hill.
+"The next door neighbour used to have these blues parties.
 I guess that probably had some kind of subliminal effect."

 Sound system culture in the UK has played a vital part in global reggae history.
 From the moment that young Caribbean immigrant "Duke" Vincent Forbes set up his rudimentary system in 1954 London and started to blast ska and calypso selections at chest-shaking volumes, British systems have remained at the forefront of the movement, influencing pretty much every subset of UK dance music since.

 Exploring the social history of the culture in cities like Huddersfield, Bristol, Birmingham – and, now, London – the touring "Sound System Culture" exhibition offers an opportunity to explore a scene that remains just as vital now as it's ever been.

 "The tour grew organically from the original Huddersfield exhibition," says Mandeep.
 "Although it's not been as well-documented as cities like London or Bristol, for many years Huddersfield had a thriving scene, out of proportion to the actual size of the town.
 The exhibition documented the lives and experiences of those who were involved, in particular people who laid the foundations for the scene at venues such as the Arawak Club and Venn Street.
 From there we explored Bristol and Birmingham, and now London."